 The elements may be different for different STA, due to the address cannot be changed with no relation how the element is transmitted.
 In case the element is equal for all Associated STAs the broadcast address can be used.

-TGay editor replace at by
+TGay editor replace at by:

-The Peer STA Address field specifies
+The Peer STA Address field is any valid individual or broadcast MAC address that specifies

 the MAC address of the STA that is the intended recipient of the TDD Slot Structure element.
+The broadcast MAC address indicates that the TDD Slot Structure element is common for the entire BSS.

 References: